Key takeaways

 1. Free Repatha coupons

-You can save about $300 per month on Repatha by using a SingleCare prescription discount card or by using the SingleCare app or website to compare Repatha coupons at pharmacies near you.
-Click on the pharmacy with the lowest price to get your coupon card.
-You can then save it, text or email it to yourself or a friend, or add it to your digital wallet.
-Then, show it to the pharmacy staff when you fill your prescription, and they’ll charge you the SingleCare price.
+You can save hundreds of dollars every month on Repatha by using a SingleCare prescription discount card.
+Click on the pharmacy with the lowest price to get your coupon.
+You can save, text, or email it to yourself, or add it to your digital wallet.
+Then, show it to the pharmacy staff when you fill your prescription, and they’ll give you the discounted SingleCare price.

 Save up to 80% on Repatha with SingleCare Different pharmacies offer different prices for the same medication.
 SingleCare helps find the best price for you.

-If you have Medicare or Medicaid, you may be able to significantly reduce your out-of-pocket costs for Repatha.
+If you have Medicare or Medicaid, you may be able to reduce your out-of-pocket costs for Repatha significantly.

 For those with Medicare Part D, coverage for Repatha varies by plan, but many plans include it on their formularies.
 If you qualify for the Low Income Subsidy (Extra Help) program, you’ll pay no more than the maximum copay for brand-name drugs, which changes annually.
 You can apply for Medicare Extra Help through the Social Security Administration’s website.

-Most state Medicaid programs also cover Repatha for patients who meet medical necessity criteria.
-This typically means the drug is prescribed for individuals with very high cholesterol or those who haven’t responded to statin therapy.
-With Medicaid, copays for covered medications are typically $0 per fill, but they may cost up to $8 in some states.
+Most state Medicaid programs cover Repatha for patients who meet medical necessity criteria, typically those with very high cholesterol or those who haven’t responded to statins.
+With Medicaid, copays for covered medications are typically $0 per fill, but they may be as high as $8 in some states.

 To find out what you can expect to pay, contact your Medicare Part D provider or state Medicaid office for plan-specific details and to see if you qualify for additional assistance programs.

-Amgen offers a Repatha copay card for people with commercial insurance, which can reduce the out-of-pocket costs to as low as $15 per month.
-To be eligible, patients taking Repatha must:
+Amgen offers a Repatha copay card for people with commercial insurance that can reduce out-of-pocket costs.
+To be eligible for this Repatha savings card, patients must:

 - Have a Repatha prescription